Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 Why is that?
 It's the same data structure, implemented by the same developer.
 Let's take a look at each `print_list` implementation to see why first.

-For all aof the implementations, it returns a string representation of the list formatted as such:
+For all of the implementations, it returns a string representation of the list formatted as such:
 ```
 34 -> 42 -> -42 ->
 ```

 Let's start with the C implementation:

+#### C

 ```
 #define INIT_PRINT_BUFFER_SIZE 255